dolcikey/PostSelectML/README.md

 ## Data

-I used RAW .NEF (Nikon) images from my archived shoots as well as incorporating 5 new shoots specifically for this project.
+I used RAW .NEF (Nikon) images from my archived shoots as well as incorporating 4 new shoots specifically for this project.
 All images used with the models' consent for this project.
-The two classes for these images were select (selected) and reject (rejected).
+The two classes for these images are select (selected) and reject (rejected).

 Data Considerations